 New medical treatment always makes me ask two questions:

 - Will it hurt?

 Enter the donut of doom

 With that in mind, I want to share my radiotherapy experiences and introduce you to the donut of doom, a device that attempts to kill cancer cells and shrinks tumors.
 I call it a donut as it’s a large circular machine that to my fevered imagination looks like a giant Krispy Kreme.
 During treatment, the patient slides into the heart of the donut becoming the cream or jam in the middle.

 My particular donut was a TomoTherapy Hi-Art.
-According to the company blurb the Hi-Art ‘delivers radiation slice-by-slice, while the couch moves through the machine and breaks the beam into narrow beamlets to target and shape the radiation around the tumor’.
 All of which somehow manages to sound comforting and scary at the same time.

 Cancer is never straight forward

 Fascinating stuff, but I’m guessing you’d like to know the answer to my two questions.
 Here goes:

 - No, but it does come with a grab bag of irritating side effects.

 Now you’re thinking, this writer is just like a politician, and won’t give a straight answer.
 I’m going to have to plead guilty to that, but as many of you already know cancer isn’t straight forward, it’s a slippery customer.